Data Destruction (Part 1 of 4)

 If you note in the above explanation, we specifically said “Windows computer”.
 In the Mac world, it is a bit different.
 The deleted data is still recoverable as was described previously but recovering the file name and other metadata is for the most part not going to happen.

 Another caveat to recovering deleted files is based on the type of hard drive that contains the data.
 Years ago all hard drives were magnetic spinning discs — read in a similar fashion to a record player or CD.
 Then a new type of hard drive has emerged in popularity, the Solid State Drive (SSD).
 With SSD drives, if implemented correctly (which many are not), shortly after a file is deleted, the file’s contents are overwritten by a process that is triggered by the hard drive itself.
-In these cases, recovery is not likely.
+In these cases, data destruction recovery is not likely.

 Recovering deleted data in your email depends on how the emails were viewed.
 The easier method of recovery is if the person reviewing the emails used Outlook, Thunderbird or another email application.
 In these cases, the emails are stored in one or more database files.
 Deleting data from these database files is very analogous to the example given above with deleting files.
 The content of the email still exists and one can usually hope to find in what folder that email resided.
 Until the area occupied by the content of the email is deleted, a forensic examiner can recover that email.
 The one caveat to this scenario is when one is using Lotus Notes.
 From experience and research, email data recovery from a Lotus Notes environment is usually not possible.